Rahma Landy Sjahruddin: Puteri Jakarta SCR 2006

 In 2006, Rahma competed in the regional pageant of Puteri Jakarta SCR 2006, and won the title to represent her province Jakarta in Puteri Indonesia 2006.
 She was crowned by the outgoing titleholder Rahma Alia.

 Puteri Indonesia 2006

-Rahma was crowned as Puteri Indonesia Lingkungan 2006 at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on March 9, by the outgoing titleholder of Puteri Indonesia Lingkungan 2005 and Miss World Indonesia 2005, Lindi Cistia Prabha of Special Region of Yogyakarta.
+Rahma was crowned as Puteri Indonesia Pariwisata 2006 at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on March 9, by the outgoing titleholder of Puteri Indonesia 2nd Runner-up 2005, Valerina Novita Daniel of Jakarta SCR 6.
 Rahma represented the Jakarta SCR 5 province at the pageant.

 Miss International 2007

-As Puteri Indonesia Lingkungan 2006, Rahma represented Indonesia at the 47th edition of Miss International 2007 pageant in held in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan.
+As Puteri Indonesia Pariwisata 2006, Rahma represented Indonesia at the 47th edition of Miss International 2007 pageant in held in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan.
 The finale was held on October 15, 2007, where Rahma placed as one of the Top 15 finalists, she wore the dress designed by Ivan Gunawan.
 Daniela di Giacomo of Venezuela crowned her successor Priscila Perales of Mexico by the end of the event.